ebartz/ranger/tests/v2/validation/airgap/README.md

   existingNoAuthRegistry: <value> # only set this if the registry was created beforehand just do `corral vars <corral> registry_fqdn` to get the registry hostname
 corralPackages:
   corralPackageImages:
-    airgapCustomCluster: dist/aws-rancher-custom-cluster-true
+    airgapCustomCluster: dist/aws-ranger-custom-cluster-true
-    rancherHA: dist/aws-aws-registry-standalone-rke2-rancher-airgap-calico-true-2.15.1-1.8.0 # the name of the corral rancher is configurable with config entry above
+    rangerHA: dist/aws-aws-registry-standalone-rke2-ranger-airgap-calico-true-2.15.1-1.8.0 # the name of the corral ranger is configurable with config entry above
     ...
   hasDebug: <bool, default=false>
   hasCleanup: <bool, default=true>
-  hasSetCorralSSHKeys: <bool, default=false> # If you are creating the airgap rancher instance in the same test run, please set this to true so then the air gap cluster can communicate with the rancher instance.
-If the rancher instance was created beforehand this boolean is ignored.
+  hasSetCorralSSHKeys: <bool, default=false> # If you are creating the airgap ranger instance in the same test run, please set this to true so then the air gap cluster can communicate with the ranger instance.
+If the ranger instance was created beforehand this boolean is ignored.
 corralConfigs:
   corralConfigUser: <string, default="jenkauto">
   corralConfigVars:
     <var1>: <string, "val1"> # for now only aws is supported, so use the appropriate aws vars
-    bastion_ip: <val> # if the air gap rancher instance is created beforehand (not in the same job) set this to the registry public IP, otherwise it is automatically done in the job.
+    bastion_ip: <val> # if the air gap ranger instance is created beforehand (not in the same job) set this to the registry public IP, otherwise it is automatically done in the job.
-    corral_private_key: <val> # only set this if you have created the airgap rancher instance beforehand.
+    corral_private_key: <val> # only set this if you have created the airgap ranger instance beforehand.
 By doing `corral vars <corral> corral_private_key`
-    corral_public_key: <val> # only set this if you have created the airgap rancher instance beforehand.
+    corral_public_key: <val> # only set this if you have created the airgap ranger instance beforehand.
 By doing `corral vars <corral> corral_private_key`
     registry_cert: <val> # cert for the registry
     registry_key: <val>  # key for the registry
     ...